HPCI-Lab/yprov4dask/README.md

 plugin in your python environment by running `pip install .` from within the root folder of the repository.

+### Note for developers
+Install the package in development mode using `pip install -e .` if you want new modifications to the code to be reflected immediately in your environment.
+If the `-e` option is missing, you will have to reinstall the plugin every time you modify it.

 ## Usage
 To use the plugin, simply import it into your code, instantiate the plugin and register it with your Dask client.